 We provide primary care services at the Yale-New Haven Hospital's Primary Care Center's Adolescent Clinic, and three school based clinics.
 We provide care in the areas of:

 - Routine care of chronic illnesses, such as asthma, ADHD, evaluation and management of mental health disorders, such as depression, anxiety and family issues.

 - Reproductive health, including menstruation, contraception and pregnancy

 - Acute illnesses and injuries

-- Hillhouse High School, under the director of Sarah Vaughn, APRN
+- Hillhouse High School, under the direction of Sarah Vaughan, APRN

 - Hill Regional Career High School, under the direction of Alison Moriarty-Daley, APRN

 We provide specialty care upon referral by primary care providers at Long Wharf (New Haven) and Norwalk.
 In our specialty clinic, we provide assessment and treatment of the following:

 - Eating disorders (including anorexia nervosa, bulimia and obesity)